Move United / USA Wheelchair Football League /

 Officials Requirements

-Since 2020, more than 1,000 athletes and coaches have participated in USA Wheelchair Football League programs, growing their skills and love for football.
+Since 2020, more than 1,600 Veterans, athletes with disabilities, coaches and officials have participated in USA Wheelchair Football League programs, growing their skills and love for football.
 Officials are an essential part of the game and preside over the field of play and ensure our athletes have a fun, safe and fair experience.

 All officials should: